sreynit02/RespirationProject/README.md

 This project aims to train people to take deep breaths by utilizing visualization as feedback.

 ## How it works?
 **Unity Application** - Initialised as WebSocket Server.
-Receive real-time data from connected clients and generate visualizations.
+Receives real-time data from connected clients and generates visualizations.

 **Python Script** - Initialised as WebSocket Client.
-Used the GDX module to read data from the GoDirect Respiration Sensor.
+Uses the GDX module to read data from the GoDirect Respiration Sensor.
-Send data read from the sensor to the WebSocket server.
+Sends data read from the sensor to the WebSocket server.

 ## Device needed:
 **HeadMounted Display** - Meta Quest 3